What is whiplash?

 What are possible complications of whiplash?

-some have persistent pain for several months or longer.
+Some people have persistent pain for several months or longer.

 When should I call my healthcare provider?